 Williamson found that she was able to use her experience at the first assessment centre to give her an advantage when she reapplied.
 By making improvements based on her previous feedback, the firm could see that she had worked hard to make changes and had become better suited for the role.
 Don’t let your past failures define you, instead, use them to demonstrate that you have taken your feedback seriously and worked on the relevant skills.

-It is also a good idea to practise assessment centre tasks where possible (see page for an overview of the most common tasks).
+It is also a good idea to practise assessment centre tasks where possible.
 Williamson took advantage of ‘mock assessment days’ at The University of Law, which she would highly recommend to students currently studying there.
 Consequently, after taking these actions, Williamson was able to secure a training contract with Shoosmiths the following year.

 “Rejection is an inherent part of the legal career path”, says Williamson, but it is something that will ultimately build you into a much stronger person.
 It’s also an important learning curve: “Apply to the law firms that you want to apply to and put yourself out there.
 You may get rejected but you need to learn how to overcome it.”
 Williamson continues: “In the legal industry, you are always going to face setbacks.
 In our day-to-day work there are always going to be problems that arise, whether that be during a transaction or during a court case… it is not always going to be smooth sailing.”
 The key to dealing well with setbacks, in Williamson’s opinion, is “learning how to deal with them as quickly as possible but also effectively, so not just brushing [the problem] to the side… but dealing with it head on and trying to figure out a solution”.
 Recently, Williamson tells me about a folder of documents that were missed from a report sent to a client in relation to the purchase of a target company.
 In dealing with this error, Williamson tells Verdict that she owned up to the mistake and didn’t waste time dwelling on it.
 Instead, she proceeded to review the documents as quickly as possible and got an updated report to the client.